benc-uk/smilr/README.md

 **GET `/.config/HOSTNAME,FOO`** will result in `{"HOSTNAME":"hostblah", "FOO":"Value of foo"}`

 This config API is used by the Angular app's **ConfigService** to get the API endpoint from the API_ENDPOINT env var.

+### Running frontend service/server locally
+If you want to run the front-end service locally, it is advised to do this in a temporary runtime directory outside of this project, otherwise you will polute the source.
+Copy `package.json` and `server.js` into this runtime directory, then run `npm install` in this directory to grab all the packages.
+Then copy in all of the contents of `dist` as described above, and start with `npm start`